raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 --- /task ---

-The button is on pin `14`, and is connected to the 3.3V pin on the Raspberry Pi pico.
+The button is on pin `14`, and is connected to the 3.3V pin on the Raspberry Pi Pico.
 This means when you set up the pin, you need to tell MicroPython that it is an input pin, and needs to be *pulled down*.

 --- task ---

 Create a new file and add this code.

 ``` python